Merrily We Live: Plot

 A comedy of errors, nighttime interludes with drunken family behavior, the arrogant Herbert making a move on Jerry, follows with the rescue of the damsel in distress who has also somehow misplaced her keys where some delightful flirting ensues, resulting in Jerry falling in love with Wade.
 Marion also expresses a crush on Wade.
 The next day, Emily Kilbourne, despite orders to get rid of Wade, trains him to be a footman at the important dinner party that evening for Senator Harlan (Paul Everton).
 That evening, through a contrived prank by Marion, Rawlins is accidentally invited to the important dinner party for Senator Harlan, who takes quite a liking to him, as does his daughter Minerva (Ann Dvorak).

 The next morning, the family finds Rawlins occupying the guest room.
 It is impossible to throw him out, as it is discovered that he is now a confidant of Senator Harlan and his daughter's target of affection.
 Jerry is consumed with jealousy, as she sees Minerva flirting with Rawlins at golf later that morning.
 After a fudge-making spat with Jerry, Rawlins takes the rest of the day off on an errand.
 The car he wrecked turns out to be a loan.
 He goes to pay for it, but the car has been found and the police inform the car's owner that Rawlins is assumed to be dead.
 The man leaves to identify his car.
 Thus, when Rawlins arrives, the owner's assistant George (Willie Best) thinks he is a ghost.
 The Kilbournes believe Rawlins has left for good, much to Jerry's dismay after waiting up to reconcile with him.

 The next morning at breakfast, the newspaper reports the death of E. Wade Rawlins, the "noted novelist", from a car crash, much to the shock and dismay of the family, the cook and the maid.
 When Rawlins reappears, very much alive, utter pandemonium ensues as much of the family assume they are seeing a ghost.
-Once the confusion dies down the truth becomes clear & Jerry is immensely relieved.
+Once the confusion dies down the truth becomes clear and Jerry is immensely relieved.